1648 Last modified December 13, 2013

 Case Twelve: Quantum Phenomena is a consequence of the photon construct of the universe.
 As explained by the paper linked by the gold bar, spatially extended fields of electric and magnetic amplitude change drive the saturated points of photons through space.
 The fields show up as waves.
 The saturated points of electric and magnetic amplitude show up as particles.

-Case Thirteen: Photon's exist as saturated points.
+Case Thirteen: Electromagnetic amplitude absent from photon equations.
 We know that photons saturate because amplitude does not appear in equations that depict the energy-time of photons.
 The equation for Planck's constant does not contain electric and magnetic amplitude as variables.
 Those amplitudes must therefore be constants.

 Case Fourteen: Electron's exhibit spin one-half characteristic.
 Electrons behave as though they are composed of two sub-particles spinning on a common radius at the speed of light.
 Attempts to find these sub-particles produce photons.